 As more and more people are turning to non-dairy milk alternatives (and that is an excellent thing!), countless varieties of nut milk and plant-based milk appear on the shelves.
 Dressed in pretty cartons or bottled up, they compete for your attention, and the decision-making process can be overwhelming to some.
 For me, ingredients are always determining factors, and in the case of plant-based milk, fewer is better.

-I’ve been searching for good plant-based milk and yogurt for a while now.
+Several years ago, I was searching for good plant-based milk and yogurt.
 Being conscious of what goes into my body, I am always diligent about ingredients.
-Roaming through grocery stores, I left no plant-based milk carton unturned, studying their labels.
+I left no plant-based milk carton unturned, roaming through grocery stores, studying their labels.
 To say the least, I was disappointed with my findings.

 To make plant-based milk more appealing, manufacturers use oils, stabilizers, and thickeners (various gums and starches), acid regulators (calcium bicarbonate, phosphates).
 To improve the taste, processed sugars and “natural flavorings” are added.
-(I still can’t figure it out, what is it “natural flavoring“? -so if you know, please educate me on this one, let me know in comments below)
+(I still can’t figure it out, what is “natural flavoring“? – so if you know, please educate me on this one, let me know in the comments below)

 Why am I making my own nut milk?